project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 * [Robrix]: a Matrix chat client for power users
 * [Moly]: a local LLM chat runtime and AI agent explorer (previously "Moxin")

 Both of these apps are fully open-source and have releases available on GitHub, in case you'd like to download and try them out.
+(However, it's best to build them from source for the most up-to-date experience.)

 ### Robrix: an up-and-coming Matrix chat client for power users